MayCXC/caddy-systemd-socket-activation/README.md

 }
 ```

-from a working directory containing this Caddyfile,`xcaddy` can be used to a container image can be build and tag a container image like so:
+can be used with `xcaddy` to build and tag a container image in its working directory that uses this plugin, like so:

 ```sh
 podman build -f - -t caddy-sdsa . <<-'EOT'